Error mitigation in variational quantum eigensolvers using tailored probabilistic machine learning: Benchmark calculations of a 2-qubit impurity model

 \subsection{The VQE ansatz}

-To calculate the spin-singlet ground state of the EH we use the unitary coupled cluster ansatz with single and double excitations (UCCSD) ~\cite{UCCSD1,UCCSD2,UCCSD3}:
+To calculate the spin-singlet ground state of the EH we use an ansatz inspired by unitary coupled cluster ansatz with single and double excitations (UCCSD) ~\cite{o2016scalable,UCCSD2,UCCSD3, UCCSDrev}.We here express the wave function directly in qubit basis similar to previous works\cite{o2016scalable, YY-qc} and expressed as products of unitary single and double rotations:

-where $\theta=(\theta^1,\theta^2)$, with each angle in the range of $[-\pi,\pi]$ and $\ket{\phi_0}$ is the spin-restricted Hartree-Fock ground-state solution of $\hat{H}_{emb}$.
+Here $\theta=(\theta^1,\theta^2)$, with each angle in the range of $[-\pi,\pi]$ and $\ket{\phi_0}$ is the spin-restricted Hartree-Fock ground-state solution of $\hat{H}$.
 The angles for the single-qubit rotations are set to be equal because of spin rotational symmetry.

-Note that Eq.~\eqref{special_case} is a special case of Eqs.~\eqref{ansatz1} and \eqref{ansatz2}.
-Using the procedure described in Sec.~\ref{parametrization-subsection}, it can be readily shown that the variational energy $\mathcal{E}(\theta)$ can be expressed as a linear combination of 25 trigonometric functions:
+Note that Eq.~\eqref{special_case} is a special case of Eqs.~\eqref{ansatz1} and \eqref{ansatz2}, with $d=2$ and $M_1=M_2=2$.
+Therefore, from the framework described in Sec.~\ref{parametrization-subsection} it follows that the variational energy $\mathcal{E}(\theta)$ can be expressed as a linear combination of 25 trigonometric functions of the angles: